Thursday, June 14, 2007

 HORTON PLAINS NATIONAL PARK, ELLA:

 Day 5: Not so much sleep, had to get up really early again- 4.30.
 It was cold and we had a lot of clothes on.
 We went to Horton Plains National Park and went for a 12 kilometer walk to the Worlds End and the Little Worls End.
 It was fantastic viewpoints.
 Inga was sick and had fever so she slept in the car.
 We drove a bit further and stopped in Bandarawela where the girls took a massage.
-I waited outside and tried to update my diary.
+I waited outside and updated my diary.
 Later we passed Ella and stopped at Rawana Ella Falls.
 Many tourists stops here and of course it was a lot of sellars and beggars here too.
 Sometimes it is just to much I think.
 We ended the day at Yala Village, a nice hotel in a national park in the south.
-When we wanted to go to the restaurant for dinner we had to be followed because of the wild pigs in the area.
+When we wanted to go to the restaurant for dinner we had to call for a guard to walk with us because of the wild pigs in the area.

 YALA NATIONAL PARK: